 - Are non-smokers

-- Have realistic expectations with regards to the procedure’s outcome
+- Have realistic expectations of the procedure’s outcome

-Panniculectomy patients are most commonly men and women who were once critically overweight but have since shed many pounds, often following gastric bypass or other bariatric surgery procedures.
-Losing so much weight like this typically leaves a large amount of excess skin behind.
+Panniculectomy patients are most commonly individuals who were once critically overweight but have since shed many pounds, often following a gastric bypass or other bariatric surgery procedures.
+Losing a significant amount of weight this way typically leaves a large amount of excess skin behind.

-Because postpartum women also comprise a significant portion of the candidate pool for the operation, it’s not uncommon for it to be performed in conjunction with mommy makeover procedures.
-While panniculectomy surgery is often confused with abdominoplasty, these two plastic surgery procedures are different as the former only removes excess skin and tissue from the lower abdomen (under the navel), while the latter also involves tightening the abdominal muscles.
+As postpartum women also comprise a significant portion of the candidate pool for the operation, it’s not uncommon for it to be performed in conjunction with mommy makeover procedures.
+While panniculectomy surgery is often confused with abdominoplasty, these two plastic surgery procedures are different.
+The former only removes excess skin and tissue from the lower abdomen (under the navel), while the latter also involves tightening the abdominal muscles.

 In other words, a panniculectomy essentially amputates the pannus, whereas combining it with an abdominoplasty will ideally leave you with a more sculpted, aesthetically pleasing abdominal area.